 Reflash the ECU

-As I mentioned, most bikes will actually have an electronic speed limiter to prevent riders from attempting speeds much higher than the machine is really designed for.
+As I mentioned, most bikes have an electronic speed limiter to prevent riders from attempting speeds much higher than the machine is designed for.

-The limiter on Polaris Scrambler XP 1000 kicks in at about 80mph, but there have been reports of people reaching speeds in the range of 100mph simply by flashing new software to their bikes ECU.
+The Polaris Scrambler XP 1000 limiter kicks in at about 80mph, but there have been reports of people reaching speeds in the range of 100mph simply by flashing new software to their ATV’s ECU.

 The Scrambler XP 850 even has a higher stock top speed, with the limiter reportedly set at 83 mph.

 Again, I strongly advise against doing these modifications.
-And quite frankly, I don’t really see the point of it unless you are into some serious racing.
+And quite frankly, I don’t see the point unless you are into serious racing.
 And don’t get me wrong, I love speed.
 Just not these kinds of speeds on an ATV.

 What is the world’s fastest stock ATV on the market?